 In 1998 he became interim manager at the Ministry of Education.
 From 2001 until August 2006 he was managing director of the Entrepreneurship Department of the Ministry of Economic Affairs.

-Roel was Chair of the OECD Working Party on International Investment and in that capacity chaired the negotiations on the 2011 update of the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
+Roel was Chair of the OECD Working Party on International Investment and in that capacity chaired the sensitive negotiations on the 2011 revision of the OECD Guidelines for Multinational Enterprises on Responsible Business Conduct.
 He chaired the Voluntary Principles for Security & Human Rights in the Extractives Industries in 2009 and 2013.

 Since June 2013, Roel is Chair of the OECD Working Party on Responsible Business Conduct, the intergovernmental committee overseeing the implementation of the OECD Guidelines for Multinational Enterprises.
 As such he leads the body of governments in charge of the OECD corporate responsibility work, including the sectoral programmes for the financial, mining, garment, and agricultural sectors.
 In this capacity, he also chairs the Network of National Contact Points on Responsible Business Conduct, which represent the unique globally active grievance mechanism under the OECD Guidelines.